losmicar/CakePHP-Braintree-Subscription/README.md

 This Braintree CakePHP plugin is in Beta Testing Phase.

-It is tested and developed on Cake PHP ver.
+It is tested and developed using Cake PHP ver.
 2.4.5.

 Auth component is required.

-Webhooks management is implemented also, but you'll need to create and verify your webhook URL from Braintree Control Panel.
+Webhooks management is implemented, but you'll need to create and verify your webhook URL from Braintree Control Panel.

 =======